Elastomeric coating applied on a metal roof

 • A urethane roof coating costs around $40-$65 per gallon.

-NOTE: The prices for all of these is from 2020.
-As of May 2024, prices have greatly increased.
+NOTE: These prices are from the year 2020.
+As of December 2024, prices have greatly increased.

 Why do building owners install elastomeric roof coatings?